 Dear Ms. Minnick and Academic Standing Committee,

 I am writing regarding your letter informing me of my suspension for the 2017-18 academic year.
-I realize that my past academic performance was unsatisfactory to say the least, however there were extenuating circumstances that led to my poor performance.
+I realize that my past academic performance was unsatisfactory to say the least.
+However, there were extenuating circumstances that led to my poor performance.
 The root of these circumstances was that my mother had just divorced my abusive father.
-This was causing me feel anxious for her safety and led to me feeling increasingly depressed as I was not in a position to provide assistance to her.
-I hid my depression so as to not worry my friends, colleagues, and professors.
+This was causing me to feel anxious for her safety and led me to feel increasingly depressed, as I was not in a position to provide assistance to her.
+I hid my depression to avoid worrying my friends, colleagues, and professors.
 In hindsight, I should have sought more support at Macalester.

-Upon returning home for the summer I feel as though I have started to get the help that I need to return to and maintain a successful academic performance at Macalester.
+Upon returning home for the summer, I feel as though I have started to get the help that I need to return to and maintain a successful academic performance at Macalester.
 This has included mental health counseling, working to make a difference in my community by tutoring children in summer school, and trying to help friends and family members who are also struggling with mental health issues.
 I truly hope to continue these efforts throughout my time at home and to continue to secure my mental health.

 I feel that Macalester is the institute of higher learning that would best prepare me for my intended career goals.
-Its position as central to a state capital as well as its breadth of connections around the world would help to ensure future success in many types of future opportunities and endeavors.
+Its position as central to a state capital as well as its breadth of connections around the world would help to ensure future success in many types of opportunities and endeavors.

 Given these factors, I respectfully request that you reconsider the decision to suspend me for one year.
-If it would be helpful to have a conversation via phone or email please do not hesitate to call.
+If it would be helpful to have a conversation via phone or email, please do not hesitate to call.
 Thank you for your consideration.

 Sincerely,